fli-iam/shanoir-ng/README.md

     * **docker volume prune**
     * **Attention:** this will clean your entire docker system!
 * Go to the root folder and execute **docker-compose up --build**
-    * If your microservices (studies, users etc.) exit like "keycloak exited with code 1", check if the databases are created.
-      If not, execute the scripts manually in the databases container:
-	* docker-compose exec database sh
-	* cd docker-entrypoint-initdb.d
-	* ./1_create_databases.sh
-	* ./2_add_users.sql
-	* Exit the docker container and rebuild from your docker-compose file

 * Access and use shanoir-ng: http://shanoir-ng-nginx